Hazel Pete: Career

 Later in life, Pete was employed by the Grays Harbor Community College in Aberdeen, WA to teach a class in Indian studies (Collins 2001, p.
 26).

 Awards

 In 2001, Pete was chosen to receive the most renowned honor available in the state of Washington for artists: the Governor's Heritage Award.
 This prize was created in 1966 and has been awarded to 51 individuals and organizations since that time.
 It is intended to identify and commend exceptional artists and artistic endeavors for their contributions to the state.
 Pete was given her award by Governor Gary Locke.

 Pete also won the award of Master Artist through the Washington State Arts Commission Folk Arts Program in seven years earlier in 1994.

 Death

 At the age of 88, Hazel Pete died on January 2, 2003, in Oakville, Washington.
 She is buried at the Chehalis Tribal Cemetery.

 Legacy

-Hazel Pete devoted her life to the preservation and restoration of Chehalis culture and traditions.
-She brought new life and interest to a world in danger of being forgotten and overshadowed by the dominant society.
-Her contributions will not soon be forgotten.
+Hazel Pete worked on the preservation and restoration of Chehalis culture and traditions.
+She also helped promote basket weaving, which was later featured in museums.